pretix/pretix-docs/docs/tutorial/testing.md

 We are going to repeat this process for every language we have activated for the shop.
 This is to make sure that we have provided all the necessary translations and our localization settings are correct.

-## Making Final Improvements to our Shop
+## Making final improvements to our shop

 By trying out the shop and getting the same picture as our customers, it will become obvious if we have made any mistakes or forgotten anything while setting up our event.
 We may need to add texts, images, new products, questions, checks, or fine-tune the appearance of the shop.
 It is possible to adjust these things when the shop is already live.
 However, we are going to make sure that our shop is exactly in the state we want it to be in before we take it live so that all of our customers have a unified and flawless experience while using it.

-## Deactivating the Fake Payment Provider
+## Deactivating the fake payment provider

 It is absolutely vital to deactivate the fake payment provider before going live.
 In order to do that, we will navigate to [Event] → "Settings" → "Payment" and click on the  :btn:⚙ Settings: button next to "FAKE PAYMENT Credit card FOR DEMONSTRATION ONLY".
 We will uncheck the "enable payment method" box and click :btn:Save:.
 If we now visit our shop and place an order, the "credit card" payment option corresponding to the fake payment provider will not appear anymore.

-## Disabling Test Mode and Deleting Orders
+## Disabling test mode and deleting orders

 To make sure that only real orders from actual customers appear in our shop from this point onwards, we have to delete the orders we just placed in test mode.
 For that, we will navigate to [Event] → "TEST MODE".
 We will check the box labeled "permanently delete all orders created in test mode" and click the :btn:Disable test mode: button.

-## Checklist before Going Live
+## Checklist before going live

 We should be able to confidently answer the following questions with "yes" before the shop can go live: